belzecue/Terrain3D_wiki/Importing-&-Exporting-Data.md

 5) Select the type of map you wish to extract: Height (32-bit floats), Color (rgba), Control (RGB proprietary).

-6) Specify the name, which will determine the file type based upon extension.
+6) Specify the full file path and name, which will determine the file type based upon extension.
+You can enter any location on your harddrive, or preface the file name with `res://` to save into your Godot project folder.
 See [export formats](#supported-export-formats) for recommendations.

 7) Click `Run Export` and wait.
 10-30s is normal.
 Look at your file system or the console for status.